bcrowe/bryan-crowe.com/_posts/2014-03-29-cakephp-3-0-models.markdown

 ?>
 {% endhighlight %}

-But, to aquaint a "virtual field" in CakePHP 3.0, you would define an accessor method within your Entity such as:
+But, to aquaint an exposed "virtual field" in CakePHP 3.0, you would define an accessor method within your Entity, and expose within the `$_virtual` property, such as:

 {% highlight php %}
 <?php
+protected $_virtual = ['full_name'];

 protected function _getFullName()
 {
 	return $this->_properties['first_name'] . '  ' .